simonw/llm/docs/plugins/index.md

 Plugins can also add new commands to the `llm` CLI tool.

-The [llm-plugins](https://github.com/simonw/llm-plugins) repository describes available plugins that you can install and use.
+The {ref}`plugin directory <plugin-directory>` lists available plugins that you can install and use.

 {ref}`tutorial-model-plugin` describes how to build a new plugin in detail.